Westwood in three-way tie for lead, Tiger toils

 Englishman Westwood, long regarded as one of the best players in the game who has yet to clinch a major title, fired a six-under-par 65 on a calm, muggy day at Valhalla Golf Club to finish joint top with Americans Kevin Chappell and Ryan Palmer.

-British Open champion Rory McIlroy, the pre-tournament favourite, was lurking ominously just one off the pace after opening with an eight-birdie 66 in the year's final major.
+British Open champion Rory McIlroy, the pre-tournament favourite who is bidding for a third consecutive victory on the PGA Tour, was lurking ominously just one off the pace after opening with an eight-birdie 66 in the year's final major.

-"I played well, hit a lot fairways, putted nicely," former world number one Westwood told reporters after racking up a total of nine birdies, one bogey and a double on a challenging 7,458-yard layout offset by soft and receptive greens.
+"I played well, hit a lot fairways, putted nicely," former world number one Westwood told reporters after racking up a total of nine birdies, one bogey and a double.

 "I gave myself a lot of chances.
 All in all, there were no real weaknesses out there.
 I hit a lot of quality iron shots, and it felt like 65 was a fair enough score for the way I played."